quicwg/base-drafts/draft-ietf-quic-transport.md

 are present in the frame.

 * The OFF bit (0x04) in the frame type is set to indicate that there is an Offset field present.
-When set to 1, the Offset field is present; when set to 0, the Offset field is absent and the Stream Data starts at an offset of 0 (that is, the frame contains the first bytes of the stream, or the end of a stream that includes no data).
+When set to 1, the Offset field is present.
+When set to 0, the Offset field is absent and the Stream Data starts at an offset of 0 (that is, the frame contains the first bytes of the stream, or the end of a stream that includes no data).